 Her vast experience in representing clients in both state and federal courts in cases involving car accidents, tractor trailer accidents, drunk driving, premises liability, dog bites, wrongful death and other cases involving catastrophic injuries, has equipped Bridget with the skills and confidence that she brings to bear on behalf of her clients.
 Bridget serves as the managing attorney for the Petersburg Office location.

-Bridget has been listed as a “Super Lawyer” by Virginia Super Lawyers Magazine for six consecutive years, since 2008.
-She is an active member of the Virginia Trial Lawyers Association, a past president of the Young Trial Lawyers Section and has served on the VTLA Board of Governors as a Governor at Large since 2008.
-Bridget is also one of only four Virginia Governors of the American Association for Justice Board of Governors, on which she has served since 2012.
+Bridget has been listed as a “Super Lawyer” by Virginia Super Lawyers Magazine for nine consecutive years, since 2008.
+She is currently a Vice President of the the Virginia Trial Lawyers Association, a past president of the Young Trial Lawyers Section and has served on the VTLA Board of Governors since 2008.
+Bridget currently serves as a Women’s Caucus representative to the Board of Governors of the American Association for Justice since 2012.